omni-us/jsonargparse/README.rst

     Parsing of docstrings is an optional feature.
 For this example to work as shown, jsonargparse needs to be installed with the ``signatures`` extras require as explained in section :ref:`installation`.

-:func:`.CLI` without arguments searches for functions and classes defined in the same module and in the local context where :func:`.CLI` is called.
-Giving a single or a list of functions/classes as first argument to :func:`.CLI` skips the automatic search and only includes what is given.

 When :func:`.CLI` receives a single class, the first arguments are for parameters to instantiate the class, then a method name is expected (i.e.